 the testimony of others.
 Silly me!

-I have always used logic and evidence as the basis of my arguments,
+always used logic and evidence as the basis of my arguments,

 blind faith.
 Now Bob is attempting to disqualify his opponent on a